 Waivers will be allowed on a very limited basis for missing critical scenarios and will require to be submitted along with the strategies to mitigate the CUI risk.
 Additionally, senior DoD approval would be required for any waivers.

 As stated by Deputy Assistant Secretary of Defense for Industrial Policy, Jesse Salazar, “CMMC 2.0 reinforces the Department’s unwavering commitment to bolster the cybersecurity of the Defense Industrial Base (DIB)”.
-In taking a cyber risk approach to cybersecurity readiness in CMMC 2.0, the Department and the CMMC-AB are making it easier for small businesses to implement the CMMC requirements.
+In taking a cyber risk approach to cybersecurity readiness in CMMC 2.0, the Department and the Cyber AB are making it easier for small businesses to implement the CMMC requirements.
 In doing so, they are hoping to promote true CMMC adoption across the board.
 At the end of the day, CMMC is all about promoting cybersecurity readiness, mitigating cyber risk, and preventing adversarial activity that could put national security at risk.

 For companies that handle CUI and that need to comply with the new CMMC 2.0 Level 2 requirements, getting a C3PAO third-party assessment and certification completed ahead of the mandated deadlines should be considered a competitive advantage and differentiator.
-In fact, the CMMC-AB is considering providing incentives to accelerate C3PAO certifications.
+In fact, the Cyber AB is considering providing incentives to accelerate C3PAO certifications.